ROI & Payback March 17, 2026 8 min read

 What incentives are available for solar in 2026?

-The federal 30% ITC expired December 31, 2025.
-Many states still offer incentives — California SGIP, Massachusetts SMART, New York NY-Sun, New Jersey SREC-II.
+Many states offer strong incentives — California SGIP, Massachusetts SMART, New York NY-Sun, New Jersey SREC-II.
 Net metering policies also vary significantly by utility.
 Check DSIRE (dsireusa.org) for current programs in your state.

 Does solar increase home value in 2026?